robotastic/smartnet-scanner/README.md

 ## Smartnet Scanner

 GNURadio based scanner for SmartNet II Digital radio systems.
+It is for systems that use P25 CAI for the voice channels instead of analog.

 ### Channel List
 In order to work, the scanner needs a list of the talkgroups on the system.
 This is stored in a Comma Sperated Value (CSV) file, that should be name ChanList.csv.